-In some cases, your provider may need to get approval in advance from our Medical Management Department for certain types of services or tests that you receive (this is call getting "prior authorization").
+In some cases, your PCP or other provider may need to get approval in advance from our Medical Management Department for certain types of services or tests that you receive in-network (this is called getting "prior authorization").
 Obtaining prior authorization is the responsibility of the PCP or treating provider.
-Services and items requiring prior authorization are listed in the Medical Benefits Chart in Chapter 4, Section 2.1.
+Services and items requiring prior authorization are listed in Medical Benefits Chart in Chapter 4, Section 2.1.